o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-core/resource-mapping-files.md

 * AccountId - Used to override the global account id attribute, if this resource is deployed in a different AWS account.

 **Global attributes**

-The mapping file also supports three **required** global attributes:
+The mapping file also supports one _optional_ and two **required** global attributes:

-* AccountId - The default AWS account containing resources in this mapping file.
+* AccountId (optional) - The default AWS account containing resources in this mapping file.
 * Region - The default region to use with this mapping file.
 * Version - The json schema version of this document.